What is Federal Work-Study?

 - -Show up on time.

 - -Report off to your supervisor if scheduled work time must be missed.

 - -Keep information confidential.
 You may be asked to sign a confidentiality agreement before starting work.

 - -Dress Appropriately for the position.
 It is advised to not display other college logos during work hours.

 - -Limit distractions – visitors and cell phone usage should be limited.

 If you are not awarded work-study but would like to work:

 - If you are not awarded work-study but are interested in being placed on the wait-list for available funding please email [email protected].
 If you are able to be awarded, you will receive an email explaining your next steps.

-- Personal Service Employment is a work study program funded by the college.
+- Personal Service Employment is a student employment program funded by the Univeristy.
 These positions are not funded by Financial Aid and are not based on the results from the FAFSA.
-Please go to NEOGOV to apply for any option positions.
+Please go to NEOGOV to apply for any available positions.